-- Students will name ways that they can treat friends and peers with kindness and dignity, whether they see that a person has a disability or not. - Students will name ways that they are unique and special. - Students will share ideas about how a play space can be accessible for everyone.
+- Students will name ways that they can treat friends and peers with kindness and dignity, whether they see that a person has a disability or not. - Students will learn the terms "accessibility" and "accommodation" and name some kinds of accommodations for people with disabilities.